hansbecc/geocem2/README.md

 2. Create the .env file

     An `.env` file is requird to run the application.
-It can be created from the `.env.sample` either manually or with the create-envfile.py script.
+It can be created from the `.env.sample` either manually or with the create-envfile.py script:
+    ```bash
+    pyhton crate-envfile.py
+    ```
     The script accepts several parameters to create the file, in detail:

     - *hostname*: e.g. master.demo.geonode.org, default localhost